addisonbgross/atom-stuff/packages/autocomplete-clang/README.md

   - default keys `[".","#","::","->"]`
 - Using `std` option like `c++11`
 - Using precompile headers for clang
+- Goto symbol definition in a source file

 ## Using precompiled headers